groue/GRDBCombine/README.md

 When you compose ValueObservation publishers together with the [combineLatest](https://developer.apple.com/documentation/combine/publisher/3333677-combinelatest) operator, you lose all guarantees of [data consistency](https://en.wikipedia.org/wiki/Consistency_(database_systems)).

-Instead, compose requests or value observations together before building one **single** value publisher.

-For example, fetch all requested values in a single observation (this is the technique used in the [Demo Application]):
+Instead, compose requests together into **one single** ValueObservation, as below (this is the technique used in the [Demo Application]):

 ```swift
 // DATA CONSISTENCY GUARANTEED